sinedied/ollamazure/README.md

 Alternatively, you can set the `AZURE_OPENAI_BASE_PATH` environment variable to `http://localhost:4041/openai/deployments` instead of passing it to the constructor.
 Everything else will work the same.

 If you're using managed identity this will work the same unless you're in a local container.
-In that case, you can use a dummy function `() => '1'` for the the `azureADTokenProvider` parameter in the constructor.
+In that case, you can use a dummy function `() => '1'` for the `azureADTokenProvider` parameter in the constructor.

 </details>